Conga line: In popular culture

+1941 "Ball of Fire" starring Gary Cooper and Barbara Stanwyck.
+Nightclub singer Sugarpuss O'Shea (Stanwyck) teaches the professors the conga and subsequently perform a conga line in the library.

-In the 1950 Malayan movie entitled "Twin Sisters (Kembar?)", in the opening scene, a conga line is performed by the guests in a party scene.
+In the 1950 Malayan movie entitled Twin Sisters (Kembar?), in the opening scene, a conga line is performed by the guests in a party scene.

 The 1955 musical film adaptation of My Sister Eileen features a conga line as a recurring gag.

 In the 1963 film Billy Liar, a scene at the Locarno Dance Hall in Manchester features the conga line.

 In 1984 the British band Black Lace reached number ten in the UK charts with the song "Do the Conga".

 In 1985 the Cuban-American band Miami Sound Machine reached number ten on the US Billboard Hot 100 with the song "Conga".

 The long-time jingle for Dad's Old-Fashioned Root Beer employed a conga beat.

 The weekly fundraising event held by the charitable organisation Phone Credit For Refugees every Friday is based around the formation of a virtual conga line.

+In season 4 episode 2 of the AMC series ‘’[Mad Men]’’ entitled, “Christmas Comes But Once a Year,” Joan Harris.
+(Christina Hendricks), leads a conga line at the SCDP, (Sterling Cooper Draper Price), office Christmas party.

+In the video game Team Fortress 2, players are able to form Conga lines using the in-game taunt system, by purchasing the taunt through the in-game store.